-Medicare Part D Notice:
+Special Medicare Part D

+Notice:

-If you (and/or your dependents) have Medicare or will become eligible for Medicare in the next 12 months, a prescription drug coverage.
-Please see Section 20 for more details.
+If you (and/or your dependents) have Medicare or will become eligible for Medicare in the next 12 months, a Federal law gives you more choices about your prescription drug coverage.
+Please see Section 21 for more details.
+(This font is intentionally large for compliance purposes.)